match-cow/pose-api/README.md

 ## 1. Overview

 - Input: RGB images, depth maps, a binary segmentation mask, camera intrinsics, and a 3D mesh — all base64-encoded
 - Output: 4×4 object-to-camera transformation matrices (SE3), one per image frame
 - Interface: JSON-over-HTTP via REST
 - Runtime: Docker container on a single-GPU machine
 - Job unit: One object (mesh + mask) per request; multiple frames allowed

 The server loads the model once and processes jobs one at a time.
 All job data and results are saved for reproducibility.
+Logs are written to `pose_api.log` in the root directory.

 ---